Charge density wave solutions of the Hubbard model in the composite operator formalism: Model and Method

 For a given set of external parameters $(n, U, T)$, achieving convergence to a density wave solution involves choosing a trial solution modulated as follows

 where $q_x$ is the trial wavevector and $\chi$ is the trial amplitude of the density modulations.
+Other parameters can be initialized from the uniform values.
+We observed that stabilizing a density wave solution requires $\chi$ to be sufficiently large such that some local density approaches half-filling.
+The initial choice of $q_x$ generally determines the self-consistent periodicity; or the self-consistency converges to a uniform solution for a chosen $q_x$.
+Nevertheless, the final ordering wavevector is identified by analyzing the self-consistent profiles, as detailed in the following subsection.

 We perform the self-consistency calculations as follows.
 We define the $E$-matrix by assuming an initial guess for the chemical potential $\mu$, local densities $\{n_i\}$ at each site, and $\{e_{ij}\}$, $\{p_{ij}\}$ on every nearest neighbor bonds.
 Subsequently, we numerically diagonalize the $\mathds{E}$-matrix and determine the correlation function utilizing Eq.(\ref{Eq:C0}) and Eq.(\ref{Eq:Cd}).
 We update the $n_i$ using Eq.(\ref{Eq:ni_re}), recompute $e_{ij}$ using Eq.(\ref{Eq:e_re}), and obtain $p_{ij}$ from Eq.~(\ref{Eq:nn}-\ref{Eq:dd}) in Appendix~(\ref{Appendix:Roth}).
 The average density $n$ is fixed by the chemical potential $\mu$.
-If the new values differ from the initial ones, we repeat the process with new parameter choices until achieving self-consistency on all variables at each site within a tolerance of $\zeta<10^{-5}$.
+If the new values differ from the initial ones, we linearly mix the old and new parameters with a mixing parameter $\alpha$.
+Our analysis confirms that variations in $\alpha$ do not influence the self-consistent solutions, as expected.
+The error $\zeta$ is defined as the maximum absolute difference in the parameters between consecutive iterations.
+A solution is deemed self-consistent if $\zeta < 10^{-5}$ for all variables at each site.
+Furthermore, we have verified that the results remain unchanged even with a stricter convergence criterion of $\zeta < 10^{-10}$.
+Furthermore, we provide initial self-consistent parameters and final converged solutions of the order parameters for different model parameters in the Supplementary materials~\cite{SMPRB}.